From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe

-There are two other unique ways in which neutrino telescopes can search for dark matter.
+Finally, there are two other unique ways in which neutrino telescopes can search for dark matter.
 First, if dark matter is very heavy, e.g., when its masses are above 100~TeV, the photons produced from the decay or annihilation of dark matter in our halo do not reach Earth unscattered.
 Instead, they interact with the extragalactic light or the cosmic microwave background~\cite{Berezinsky:2016feh,Skrzypek:2022hpy}.
-In this scenario, neutrino telescopes provide the most direct and effective probe of very heavy dark matter annihilation and decay~\cite{Arguelles:2019ouk,Arguelles:2022nbl}.
-Neutrino telescope can look for this signal by looking for neutrinos from concentrations of WIMPs in the Milky Way~\cite{Aartsen:2017ulx,Aartsen:2015xej,Aartsen:2016pfc,Abbasi:2011eq,Aartsen:2014hva} and nearby galaxies~\cite{Aartsen:2013dxa}.
-These searches are especially important since neutrinos are the final channel to test the WIMP miracle, where dark matter interaction with the Standard Model is at the weak scale.
+In this scenario, neutrino telescopes provide the most direct and effective probe of very heavy dark matter annihilation and decay~\cite{Beacom:2006tt,Murase:2012rd,Murase:2012xs,Bhattacharya:2019ucd,Arguelles:2019ouk,Chianese:2021htv,Arguelles:2022nbl,Fiorillo:2023clw}.
+Neutrino telescopes may find this signal by looking for neutrinos from concentrations of WIMPs in the Milky Way~\cite{Aartsen:2017ulx,Aartsen:2015xej,Aartsen:2016pfc,Abbasi:2011eq,Aartsen:2014hva} and nearby galaxies~\cite{Aartsen:2013dxa}.
+These searches are especially important since neutrinos are the final channel to test the WIMP miracle in a model-independent way~\cite{Leane:2018kjk}, where dark matter interaction with the Standard Model is at the weak scale.
 Second, neutrinos can interact with dark matter from their sources to Earth.
-Interactions between neutrinos and dark matter are motivated by \textit{scotogenic} neutrino mass generation mechanism~\cite{Blennow:2019fhy}, where the neutrino mass is produced by these interactions, and recent cosmological observations~\cite{Hooper:2021rjc}.
-The study of the opacity of the universe to high-energy neutrinos yields constraints on the neutrino-dark matter interaction~\cite{Arguelles:2017atb,Kelly:2018tyg,Ferrer:2022kei,IceCube:2022clp} that are comparable with cosmological studies.
+Interactions between neutrinos and dark matter are motivated by the \textit{scotogenic} neutrino mass generation mechanism~\cite{Ma:2006km,Kubo:2006rm,Ma:2008ba,Ma:2013yga,Fraser:2014yha,Blennow:2019fhy}, where the neutrino mass is produced by these interactions, and recent cosmological observations~\cite{DiValentino:2017oaw,Hooper:2021rjc,Hooper:2022byl,Abdalla:2022yfr,Giare:2023qqn}.
+The study of the opacity of the Universe to high-energy neutrinos yields constraints on the neutrino-dark matter interaction~\cite{Arguelles:2017atb,Kelly:2018tyg,Ferrer:2022kei,IceCube:2022clp} that are comparable with cosmological studies.
 Additionally, the intensity of neutrino emission from the sources provides information about the hadronic environments where these neutrinos are produced.
-This observation can place constraints on the proton-dark matter interaction, which is probing the same coupling as direct detection experiments at Earth~\cite{Herrera:2023nww}.
+This observation can place constraints on the proton-dark matter interaction, which is probing the same coupling as direct-detection experiments on Earth~\cite{Herrera:2023nww}.